AnshumanTripathi/anshumantripathi.github.io/content/blog/zanzibar-1.md

 {{< img src="images/zanzibar/group-to-user.png" caption="User `11` is `member` of Group `group:eng`" loading="lazy" decoding="async" width="100%">}}

-This a complex example defining a chained relation.
+This is a complex example defining a chained relation.
 Notice how two usersets are linked to one another with `@`.

 {{< img src="images/zanzibar/userset-to-userset.png" caption="Members of `group:eng` have `viewer` access to `doc:readme`" loading="lazy" decoding="async" width="100%">}}